-A central challenge in static analysis concerns how to efficiently find a suitable program abstraction for proving a program query.
-The PRISM project is exploring this problem in the setting of parametric static analyses.
+A central challenge in program analysis concerns how to efficiently find a suitable program abstraction for resolving a program assertion.
+The PRISM project is exploring this problem in the setting of configurable program analyses.

-In this setting, a static analysis takes a program query q and an abstraction from a family A, and attempts to prove the query using the abstraction.
-Different abstractions in the family have different precision/cost tradeoff for a given query.
+In this setting, a program analysis takes a program assertion q and an abstraction from a family A, and attempts to resolve the assertion using the abstraction.
+Different abstractions in the family have different precision/cost tradeoff for a given assertion.
 We are exploring the following problems unique to this setting:

 New Analysis Questions: Our setting poses several new analysis questions outlined below: